saucelabs/saucectl-imagerunner-example/webdriver/README.md

 # saucectl imagerunner example

-Example running Playwright on ImageRunner with `saucectl`.
+Example running WebdriverIO on ImageRunner with `saucectl`.

 ## What You'll Need